harishraja1217/Affordable_Home_Assistant/README.md

-# Home Automation and Remote Control using Arduino Uno Rev.3 Microcontroller
+# Home Automation and Remote Control using Arduino Uno Rev.3 Microcontroller (Work In Progress)

 This is a 2nd Year 4th Semester EEE Miniproject
 Done by